J.W. Harris (bull rider): 2007–08 seasons

 On January 17, 2007, at the Fort Worth Stock Show and Rodeo in Fort Worth, Texas, a relatively unknown 20-year-old J.W.
 Harris won the PRCA Xtreme Bulls riding event.
 Most of the observers that day had never seen him perform.
-"I've never heard of him...But, if he keeps riding like he did tonight, he's going to have a good future," said Don Gay, an eight-time bull-riding title winner.
-Gay also commented that Harris's riding will improve as he matures.
-He added that he will become more educated on injuries.
-"He's going to get better at taking care of himself," Gay says.
+"I've never heard of him...But, if he keeps riding like he did tonight, he's going to have a good future," said Don Gay, an eight-time PRCA bull-riding world champion.
+Gay also commented that Harris's riding would improve as he matured.
+He added that he would become more educated on injuries.
+"He's going to get better at taking care of himself," Gay said.
 "When you are young, you don't think about that so much.
 But as you mature, you learn how to do that because you know that there is no check coming in when you are sitting on the sidelines.
 I really like J.W.
 Mostly because of his attitude.
 He believes in himself and in what he can do."
-Gay become more convinced of Harris' "outstanding" capabilities at an Xtreme Bulls event in Reno, Nevada, where Gay was broadcasting for ESPN.
+Gay became more convinced of Harris' "outstanding" capabilities at an Xtreme Bulls event in Reno, Nevada, where Gay was broadcasting for ESPN.
 "He rode Werewolf on a reride he didn't have to take," Gay recalls.
 "He scored a 96, and stole the show.
 That really impressed me."

 In February at a PRCA Xtreme Bulls event in San Antonio, Texas, Harris received his worst injury of his career in 2008.
 "I guess my worst injury was (when) I had a bull crush the left side of my face last year in San Antonio.
 They had to put plates and screws and all kinds of good stuff in there".
-After he received five concussions this season, he started wearing a helmet and believes he started becoming more successful.
+After he received five concussions this season, he started wearing a helmet and believed he started becoming more successful.
 He was the second world champion bull rider after BJ Schumacher in 2006 to do so.

-At the National Finals Rodeo (NFR) at the Thomas & Mack Center in Las Vegas, Nevada, Harris made qualified rides on 6 of his 10 bulls at the finals for an aggregate score of 507 points, which brought him past leader Chance Smart in the World Standings in the Average.
+At the National Finals Rodeo (NFR) at the Thomas & Mack Center in Las Vegas, Nevada, Harris made qualified rides on six of his 10 bulls at the finals for an aggregate score of 507 points, which brought him past leader Chance Smart in the World Standings in the Average.
 Smart rode only three of his bulls, which earned him only $36,644 and secured second place.
-He secured $96,364 in average earnings.
-He finished the season with total winnings of $208,437, which was enough to earn him his first World Bull Riding Championship.
+Harris secured $96,364 in average earnings.
+He finished the season with total winnings of $208,437, which was enough to earn him his first PRCA bull riding world championship.
 The PRCA champion is decided on earnings, not points, unlike the PBR.
 "This was my childhood dream," said Harris.
 "That's all I ever wanted to do was win the world."
 Harris achieved the honor in his third trip to the NFR.
 Now I just need seven more to catch Don (Gay)," he said.